okta/okta.github.io/_source/_posts/2018-08-30-build-one-time-password-token-for-mfa.md

 You could logout and login again and you will be prompted to put in a code again which you would get from the ArduBoy.

-*Note:* The clock component in ProjectABE is not very accurate and will get behind or ahead very quickly.
+**NOTE:** The clock component in ProjectABE is not very accurate and will get behind or ahead very quickly.
 You can always press the `A` button to set the time once again so that the passcode shown is correct.

 You can also program in the value in the actual Okta Verify app on your mobile device and confirm that the passcode shown is the same as the passcode on the ArduBoy.